 How do I use the TLCDN?

-To get started serving content with the TLCDN, we first need to create a Template to define the transformations we want to perform.
-Head over to the Transloadit Console and create a Template with a memorable name.
+To begin serving content with the TLCDN, you first need to create a Template that defines the transformations you want to perform.
+Navigate to the Transloadit Console and create a new Template with a memorable name.
 Then, add the following Assembly Instructions:

 {